-6.54.1 Applicability to language
+6.57.1 Applicability to language

+The vulnerability specified in ISO/IEC TR 24772-1:2019 clause 6.57 and in ISO/IEC TR 24772-1:2019 clause 6.56 applies to Fortran.

 Implementation-defined behaviour is known within the Fortran standard as processor-dependent.
 Annex A.2 of ISO/IEC 1539-1 (2010) contains a list of processor dependencies.

 Different processors might process processor dependencies differently.
 Relying on one behaviour is not guaranteed by the Fortran standard.